oaimli/oaimli.github.io/index.md

 #### Research Interests

 My research interests fall in developing machine learning models for natural language processing and text mining.
-The current research has been focusing on knowledge representation and reasoning enhanced natural language processing.
+The current research has been focusing on knowledge representation and reasoning enhanced text generation.

 #### Selected Publications